 - increased faculty and staff involvement in planning and development;

 - more consistent enforcement of policies and procedures;

 - the establishment of a more formal commitment to achieving diversity among faculty and students;

 - the establishment of the Pitt Public Health Council as the forum for consensus building and for activities that promote school-wide goals and objectives.

 Monthly Council Meeting Schedule

 Pitt Public Health Council meetings are open to all school members, and take place from 9-11 a.m. via Zoom on the third Wednesday of every month except August.
 A closed session will begin around 10 a.m.

 - Faculty Senate Executive Committee (FSEC)

-- MPH Committee
+- MPH Committee (more info coming soon)